oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ```

-This will route the request path `/console` to the admin service port `7001` at pod `sample-domain1-admin-server` in the `sample-domain1-ns` namespace.
+This will route the request path `/console` to the administration service port `7001` at pod `sample-domain1-admin-server` in the `sample-domain1-ns` namespace.

-3. Apply the ingress rule resource
+3. Apply the Ingress rule resource.

 ```
 kubectl apply -f $WORKDIR/console-ingress.yaml
 ```

-4. Access the WebLogic console from the browser
+4. Access the Console from the browser.

 ```